-Same, Walmart’s partnership with the Chinese company Tencent, aiming to deploy innovative tech solutions across their entire supply chain, is showing excellent results.
+Same, Walmart’s partnership with the Chinese company Tencent, aiming to deploy innovative tech solutions across its entire supply chain, is showing excellent results.

 When it comes to consumers, experience-driven technologies such as augmented reality, are appealing to customers and brands at the same time.

 However, to date, augmented reality has found real usage only in beauty retailers such as Estée Lauder, which launched an innovative makeup training – via augmented and virtual reality – app, last year in December.

 Similar fashion brands and beauty retailers such as Macy’s and MAC Cosmetics have also deployed augmented reality mirrors into their stores, with the aim of driving more customers to test out their products.